brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 * `pair<T, U>` if `T` and `U` are `formattable`, which inherits from `tuple_formatter<remove_cvref_t<T>, remove_cvref_t<U>>`
 * `tuple<Ts...>` if all of `Ts...` are `formattable`, which inherits from `tuple_formatter<remove_cvref_t<Ts>...>`

-The standard library should explicitly delete the `formatter` for `std::filesystem::path`.
-Formatting `path` was originally part of [@P1636R2], but in the discussion for the paper let to SG16 suggesting for now simply explicitly deleting this format specialization.
+The standard library should add as deleted `formatter` specializations for `std::filesystem::path`.

 Additionally, the standard library should provide the following more specific specializations of `formatter`: